KaeroDot/EPMDigitalITsw/readme.md

 [QWTB](https://github.com/qwtb/qwtb).
 Just copy directories starting with `alg_` to your QWTB folder.
 Or do not copy, just make a symbolic link.

+# evaluation
+Scripts for evaluation of algoirthms.
+Run `resampling_test.m` to compare resampling algorithm with windowed FFT and sine fitting.

 # Reports

 ## A2.2.1